microsoft/pxt-ev3/docs/tutorials/what-animal-am-i.md

 ## Step 10

-Now, let’s download our program to the brick.
-Plug your @boardname@ into the computer with the USB cable, and click the blue **Download** button in the bottom left of your screen.
+Now, plug your @boardname@ into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
 Follow the directions to save your program to the brick.

 Test your program with a friend by pressing the right, left, up, and down buttons on your brick.
 Have your friend guess what animal it is!